mochodek/py-ccflex/README.md

 ```
 This will install dependencies and link the scripts present in the _bin_ directory.

-## How to run
+## Getting started

-In order to run the tool you will need to prepare a training sample and define the decision classes.
+In order to run the tool you will need to prepare a training sample and define decision classes.

 Decision classes are defined in the classes.json file.
 Below is an example of the file defining two classes:
 count and ignore.
+The _labeled_ key contains definitions of the classes that you would like to manually label
-The _line_prefix_ property is used to define a sequence of characters used to label a line of code.
+in the code.
+In this example, it is the *count* class.
+The _line_prefix_ property is used to define a sequence
+of characters used to label a line of code.
 The prefix should be placed at the beginning of line without any following spaces.
 The _default_ key defines a decision class that should
-be used if a line doesn't start from any of the predefined prefixes.
+be used if a line does not start from any of the predefined prefixes.

 Example of classes.json:
 ```json